 Even if you don't receive a 1099 form, you're required to report your self-employed income (such as cash, personal checks, or credit/debit card payments) on your taxes.

-If you’ve received a 1099 or maybe multiple ones, here are the forms you need to use:
+If you received a 1099 or 1099-K, here are the forms you need to use:

-This form is used to report both W-2 and 1099 income to determine how much in taxes you’ll owe to the IRS on April 15th.
+- Form 1040: This form is used to report both W-2 and 1099 income to determine how much in taxes you’ll owe to the IRS on April 15th.